Faces Behind the Screen: Alicia

 I’ve never really faced a big [language] barrier.
 Especially in England, and Scotland, and Ireland.
 Because I think they’re so used to people who are travelers and who come there speaking different languages.
 They’re very communicative.

-Towards the end of our discussion, we asked Alicia a pair of questions we almost always ask in our interviews: What would you say is the best thing about being Deaf?
-And what is the worst thing about being Deaf
+What would you say is the best thing about being Deaf?
+And what is the worst thing about being Deaf?

 I love the Deaf community.
 Everything is so, so tightly knit with each other.
 And a lot of my best friends are from the Deaf community.
 And our way of communicating things– we just have access.
 I’m a scuba diver, actually, and my best friend is too, and it’s really nice that we can communicate with each other underwater.

-As a follow-up. we asked Alicia: What is something that you think hearing people should be more aware of to make friends or improve relationships with Deaf and hard of hearing people?
+What is something that you think hearing people should be more aware of when it comes to the Deaf community?

 We want to extend a huge thank you to Boston University and the Howard Thurman Center for Common Ground for hosting this series of interviews.